 - Get alerted when a vehicle moves outside a certain area and/or timeframe

-GPS fleet trackers have brought a much-needed change in fleet management.
+GPS fleet trackers have brought a much-needed change for British businesses.
 A GPS fleet tracker makes use of satellite systems to monitor the exact location of cars and the personnel they carry.
 This technology is designed in a way that it continually collects data from your entire fleet of vehicles.